-- 1. Disconnect the red battery cable from the positive battery terminal (2). - 2.
-Disconnect the black battery cable from the negative battery terminal. - 3.
-Remove the bolt, nut, and washers (4) to remove the bracket securing the battery in place.
+- 1. Disconnect the red battery cable from the positive battery terminal (2). - Disconnect the black battery cable from the negative battery terminal. - Remove the bolt, nut, and washers to remove the holddown bracket securing the battery in place.
 Remove battery. - 4.
-The fuse mounting block (5) can be removed by first disconnecting the cables.
-Remove the bolts, washers and nuts securing the fuse block to the machine.
+With the positive battery cable disconnected, the fuse mounting block (5) can be removed by first disconnecting the cables from the block.
+Remove the bolts, washers and nuts securing the fuse block to the machine compartment cover.

 - 1. Place battery in the seat.
-Positive battery terminal (2) should be closest to outside of machine. - 2.
-Secure battery in place with bracket, bolt, nut and washers (4). - 3.
+Positive battery terminal (2) should be closest to outside of machine. - Secure battery in place with the hold-down bracket, bolt, nut and washers (4). - 3.
 Reconnect red battery cable to positive battery terminal (2).
 Secure terminal cover in place over terminal. - 4.
 Reconnect black battery cable to negative battery terminal (3). - 5.
 Secure fuse mounting block (5) to machine using two bolts, nuts and washers.
 Reconnect cables.

-3.15 DUAL FUEL/LPG SYSTEM
+3.14 DUAL FUEL/LPG SYSTEM

 IT IS POSSIBLE TO SWITCH FROM ONE FUEL SOURCE TO THE OTHER WITHOUT ALLOWING THE ENGINE TO STOP.
-THE FOL-LOWING INSTRUCTIONS MUST BE FOLLOWED.
+THE FOLLOWING INSTRUCTIONS MUST BE FOLLOWED.